Housing and Residence Hall

 - There is no on-campus storage.

-How will I get a key for my room?
+How will I get a key for my residence hall and room?

-How & when will I find out who my roommate is & which residence hall I will be living in?
+How & when will I find out who my roommate is and which residence hall I will be living in?

 What if I don’t get along with my roommate or want to change housing assignments?

 We are committed to creating a positive housing experience for all of our students.
 We understand that it can be difficult to adjust to a new person as a roommate.
-First, we ask you to wait until you physically meet the person before making any judgment – as the old saying goes, don’t judge a book by its cover (or as the new saying goes, don’t judge someone by their facebook profile) .
-If you need assistance in this area, our Resident Assistants are there to help you with any housing or roommate questions or concerns you have.
+First, we ask you to wait until you physically meet the person before making any judgment – as the old saying goes, don’t judge a book by its cover (or as the new saying goes, don’t judge someone by their social media accounts).
+If you need assistance in this area, our Resident Directors are there to help you with any housing or roommate questions or concerns you have.
 They have strategies for facilitating charitable discussions between you and your roommate and can help you with most concerns regarding this situation.
 You may consult them at any time and also expect that they will be around the halls in order to get to know you and see how you and your roommate are doing.
-Should you need a complete change in housing, you will need to consult the Associate Dean of Student Life and moves may be possible only after the first two weeks of the academic year.
+Should you need a complete change in housing, you will need to consult the Director of Residence Life and moves may be possible only after the first two weeks of the academic year.

 Christendom College and the Town of Front Royal